 The following are the most common conformal defects (photos courtesy of NPL):

-Dewetting Caused by contamination on the substrate that is incompatible with the coating: e.g. flux residues, process oils, mold release, and fingerprint oils.
-Think of it as putting a drop of detergent in oily water – the oil immediately moves away from the single drop.
+- Dewetting - Caused by contamination on the substrate that is incompatible with the coating (e.g. flux residues, process oils, mold release, and fingerprint oils).
+Think of this as putting a drop of detergent in oily water – the oil immediately moves away from the single drop.
 Cleaning the substrate thoroughly prior to coating application will generally fix this problem.

-More bubbles and voids The majority of bubbles are caused by a solvent that has been trapped and then vapors through the coating layers.
-If the coating layer is too thick or if the coating goes into accelerated (heat) cure too quickly – all of these result in the coating surface to skin over while there is still solvent underneath that is vaporing up, causing bubbles in the top layer.
+- More bubbles and voids - The majority of bubbles are caused by trapped solvent which vapors through the coating layers.
+If the coating layer is too thick or if the coating goes into accelerated (heat) cure too quickly, the coating surface will skin over while there is still solvent underneath that is vaporizing up, causing bubbles in the top layer.

-Fisheyes A small circular area, highlighted by a “crater” in the center, and is seen usually during spray application or shortly thereafter.
+- Fisheyes - small circular area, highlighted by a “crater” in the center, usually seen during spray application or shortly thereafter.
 This can be caused by entrained oil or water in the sprayer air system and is commonly seen when using shop air.
 Prevention comes in the form of a well-maintained filtration system to scrub any oil or moisture from entering the sprayer.

-Orange peel This looks exactly what the term implies – an uneven, mottled appearance.
-If using a spray system, if the air pressure is too low, this can cause uneven atomization which can result in this effect.
-If using a thinner in the spray system to reduce the viscosity, sometimes the incorrect choice of thinner can cause it to evaporate too quickly.
-This does not allow the coating adequate time to level out properly.
-Still another cause is applying too many heavy wet coats – go back and reset the sprayer parameters and adjust the spray technique accordingly.
+- Orange peel - This looks exactly what the term implies – an uneven, mottled appearance.
+When using a spray system, if the air pressure is too low, uneven atomization produces a texture similar to that of an orange peel.
+If using a thinner in the spray system to reduce the viscosity, an incorrect choice of thinner can cause the coating to evaporate too quickly, preventing it from taking the adequate time to properly level out..
+Another cause is applying too many heavy wet coats – go back and reset the sprayer parameters and adjust the spray technique accordingly.

-Cracking/crazing Highlighted by long cracks or areas of smaller cracks (crazing).
+- Cracking/crazing - Highlighted by long cracks or areas of smaller cracks (crazing).
 This is usually caused by excessive film thickness or insufficient time between overcoats.
-If curing with heat acceleration, exposing the wet film to excessively high temperature can also cause this to occur.
-A staged evaporation rate is always desired, so a lower temperature for a longer time may be in order.
+If curing with heat acceleration, exposing the wet film to excessively high temperatures can also lead to both cracking and crazing.
+A staged evaporation rate is always desired, so you may need a lower temperature for a longer period of time.
 Some coatings recommend a two-step accelerated cure where a lower temperature for a short amount of time is called for, followed by a time of increased temperature.
-This allows for the more volatile solvent to evaporate at a slower rate and then the slower ones such as the tailing solvent are flashed off at the higher temperature.
+This allows the more volatile solvent to evaporate at a slower rate, then the slower ones such as the tailing solvent are flashed off at the higher temperature.

 Related blog posts: